str8rider/assessment/README.md

 4. Snakes, 1 pt
 5. Grouches, 0 pts
 ```
-,
 which is the output the program is required to have.

-The program comes with a pytest unit test program called 'test_league_table_calculator.py'.
+The unit test requires the installation of pytest, specifically pytest-7.1.2 in this case, and uses the test program called 'test_league_table_calculator.py'.
 This file tests whether the specific input provided above in "league_result.txt" results in the output required in reference (1) presented above.

+The files 'league_table_calculator.py','league_result.txt' and 'test_league_table_calculator.py' are required to be in the same folder.